sweera/landing_page_DOM_project/README.md

 # Landing Page

-This project is a part of a Nanodegree Program for Front End Development that I am currently pursuing on Udacity.

 ### A brief Summary

 The basic HTML/CSS structure of the multi-section website was provided by Udacity.
 I used that and modified it according to my liking and comfort.